Essential Oil Blending FAQ

 Do you have some essential oil blending questions?
 Ever wonder how to construct a blend?
 Choose a carrier?
 Understand how it works?
 Or how to know when it’s time to create a new blend?
 Clinical aromatherapist, formulator and educator at the JennScents Aromaversity, Jennifer Pressimone, shares frequently asked questions with answers about common blending advice, suggestions and tips.

 Q: I am having a hard time creating an aromatherapy blend for myself to reduce my stress response to a crazy and hectic life right now.
 Any suggestions?

-A: With blending for self, sometime it is best to use a freestyle blending method.
+A: With blending for self, sometimes it is best to use a freestyle blending method.
 This means you open your aromatherapy box.
 Pick a number between 1 – 6.
 Then blindly grab that number of essential oils.
 For example, if you pick 5, then grab 5 EO’s randomly and sit them on the counter.
 Without looking at their names, smell them and see which ones you gravitate to.
 Based on the oils you rank an 8, 9 or 10 (on a scale of 1-10), create a formula either in a roll-on, spray, 5ml blend with carrier oil, or bath salt and use it daily for a week or two.
 I like this method, especially for situational issues.

 Q: If I use water as a carrier to make a spritz how does the oil and water mix and ling does it take for the water to grow bacteria.
 Would the addition of plant enzyme make a difference?